 Price response through CES production function.
 No explicit modelling of behavioural change.
-Baseline energy demands are calibrated in such a way that the energy demand patterns in different regions slowly converge when displayed as per capita energy demand over per capita GDP.
+Baseline energy demands are calibrated in such a way that the energy demand patterns in different regions slowly converge when displayed as per capita energy demand over per capita GDP"

+- Resource use

+- Coal

+- Oil

+- Gas

+- Uranium

+- Biomass

-Coal (with and w/o CCS)
+- Coal (with and w/o CCS)

-Gas (with and w/o CCS)
+- Gas (with and w/o CCS)

-Oil (with and w/o CCS)
+- Oil (with and w/o CCS)

+- Nuclear

-Biomass (with and w/o CCS)
+- Biomass (with and w/o CCS)

+- Wind

+- Solar PV

+- CCS

-Solar CSP
+- Solar CSP

+- Hydropower

+- Geothermal

+- CHP

-Heat pumps
+- Heat pumps

-Hydrogen (from fossil fuels and biomass with and w/o CCS; electrolytic hydrogen)
+- Hydrogen (from fossil fuels and biomass with and w/o CCS; electrolytic hydrogen)

+- Fuel to gas

-Fuel to liquid (from fossil fuels and biomass with and w/o CCS)
+- Fuel to liquid (from fossil fuels and biomass with and w/o CCS)

-Heat plants
+- Heat plants